 Additionally, the new Friends Experience (Friends TV Show Fans) is also close to the Flatiron Building, if this is something you’re interested in and is a little different from the traditional NYC attractions.

 Wicked and the Book of Mormon are among my favorite Broadway plays.
+With 4 days, I would plan at least 1 night for a show.
+You can get tickets directly online or at the TKTS Booth.

-Also, keep in mind, I have set up this 4 days New York itinerary with activities in and around the same location.
-You can switch up the days you do things, but if you swap in and out activities, check your google maps to make sure you’re not going all over town.
+Also, keep in mind, I have set up this itinerary with activities in and around the same location.
+You can switch up the days you do things, but if you swap in and out activities, check your Google Maps to make sure you’re not going all over town.Â

-Explore the best of Central Park: Day 2
+Explore the best of Central Park

 If you are looking for those Central Park Instagrammable photos, some of the best photography locations include: